Contact Us

 • Monthly rates: According to the Genworth Financial Cost of Care Survey, home care costs an average of $5,417 per month, based on 44 hours of care per week.

-The cost of non-medical senior care can vary considerably and there are multiple factors involved:
+The cost of non-medical senior care can vary considerably, and there are multiple factors involved:

 • Level of care: The intensity and frequency of care needed significantly impact the cost.
 Those who need round-the-clock care will naturally incur higher expenses compared to those needing just a few hours of assistance per week.